uPortal-Attic/uportal-app-framework/docs/theming.md

 + `crestalt`: The crest alt text.
 This should be the name of your frame app (i.e. "MyUW Portal").
 + `group`: Groups this app should be enabled for automatically.
 Not sure?
 Ask the MyUW dev team: <myuw-infra@office365.wisc.edu>.
 + `mascotImg` (optional): See documentation about the mascot for announcements [here](announcements.md).
++ `profileUrl` (optional): Specify a URL for a "Profile" app/page, where users can view and/or update their personal information.
 + `footerLinks`: An array of links which appear in the footer -- typically contains links to the campus help desk and feedback portal.
 + `materialTheme`: [object or string] See the *Material Theme* section below.